8 Things to do Before Starting College - How to set a college freshman up for a successful financial life

 The above 3 questions really are the main questions that economics attempts to answer, but in answering those 3 questions, a fourth question organically arises:

 This question is a very interesting one to answer.
 It makes sense to ask it, doesn't it?
 We're answering three questions.
 So WHO should answer them?
 Who should decide what to produce, for whom to produce it, and how to produce it?
 Question 4 has been answered in man different ways throughout history.
-Let's examine two of the main ways we can answer this question:
+Let's examine a couple of these answers:

-It's importnat to understnad that what we presented above was a very basic description of capitalism and command systems.
-Additionally, it's importnat to realize that no nation fits a mold perfectly.
-Most nations that are capitalist, for example, have asepcts of a comand system (eg. some socialism with a generally capitalist framework).
+It's important to understand that what we presented above was a very basic description of capitalism and command systems.
+Additionally, it's important to realize that no nation fits a mold perfectly.
+Most nations that are capitalist, for example, have aspects of a command system (eg. some socialism with a generally capitalist framework).
 Sometimes command economies have capitalist pockets in place (eg. relatively sophisticated black markets where a more capitalist structure prevails).

 This was a long piece on what started out as three simple questions.
 The thing is, they are not that simple.
 They might sound simple, but they are incredibly deep and it takes years of study and thinking to truly understand how profound the questions are and how beautifully economics attempts to answer them.
-That's one of the many reasons I love economics.
+That's one of the many reasons why economics is so interesting and enjoyable.

 And now, given the rise of cyrptocurrencies and crypto assets to quasi-mainstream financial assets, we're dedicated to providing quality, relevant, and interesting material on cryptocurrencies and cryptoassets.
 Articles on Bitcoin, Ethereum, Ripple, Cardano, and many more cryptocurrencies and cryptoassets can be found on Pennies and Pounds - all that in addition to a plethora of information on what cryptoassets are, how the entire crypto industry came to be, blockchain/immutable ledger technology, mining, proof of work, proof of stake, and how to prudently invest in crypto if you are so inclined (based on your risk tolerance and ability to withstand the volatility that will come with a crypto portfolio).